Tag Archive | fathers

 God planned for you and created you with His very own hands.
 You are here for a reason.
 You are more than accepted and totally valuable.
 Never doubt – and never forget – this awesome fact! http://peacewithgod.net

-If you know a family member or friend who doesn’t have their father in their life…or a dad who is deeply missing his child, be sure to reach out to them to let them know you care.
-Compassion and empathy are very good gifts to extend to loved ones today.
+If you know a family member or friend who no longer has their father in their life…or a dad who is deeply missing their child, be sure to reach out to them to let them know you care.
+Compassion and empathy are meaningful gifts to extend to loved ones on holidays.

 Wishing everyone a blessed Father’s Day!